Reiko-JS/JavaScript-UI-and-DOM-2014-Teamwork/README.md

 Please define and implement the following assets in your project:

 **Requirements for the JavaScript client application**
 * Use the HTML5 canvas
-o   Or a Canvas framework like KineticJS, paper.js or other
+   * Or a Canvas framework like KineticJS, paper.js or other
 * Use SVG
-o   Or a SVG framework like Raphael JS or other
+   * Or a SVG framework like Raphael JS or other
 * Create animations
-o   Either for the canvas, SVG or both
+   * Either for the canvas, SVG or both
 * The application must work in the latest versions of the browsers: Google Chrome,  Mozilla Firefox, Internet Explorer 10/11, Opera and Apple Safari
 Additional Requirements
     * Follow the best practices for producing high-quality code: correct naming, data encapsulation, strong cohesion and loose coupling
     * Use GIT as a source control system (GitHub preferable)